The biggest weakness you can ever have as a dreamer is the inability to develop strategic/productive relationships.

-I was going to list a couple of examples of pair ups that result in interesting combinations, but I later decided not to.
+I was going to list a couple of examples of pair-ups that result in interesting combinations, but I later decided not to.

 If you are interested in this topic, you can most certainly find your own time to research it.
 If you would like to know my thoughts on a particular combination, then you can always reach out to me.

-At the end of the day… I think it’s really worth it creating connections with people who are in the same line of work you are in.
+At the end of the day… I think it’s really worth it to create connections with people who are in the same line of work you are in.
 Which is to pursue and conquer dreams.
 If you can find a way to reach some of these people… you open yourself up to an ocean of opportunities.

 Just remember to not be self-centered when you decide to make your approach.